Astatin3/Modulator/README.md

 ### A very dynamic dashboard, with many features

-Modulator is basically just a fancy dashboard template, but with a very extensible module system, and security features!
+Polyboard is basically just a fancy dashboard template, but with a very extensible module system, and security features!

 [Read the wiki!](https://github.com/Astatin3/Modulator/wiki)